 - Manufacturer (Mfg): Device manufacturer.
 A FIDO Device Onboard application runs in the factory, which implements the initial communications with the Device ROE, as part of the Device Initialize Protocol (DI) or appropriate substitute. - Device: The device being manufactured, later the device being provisioned.
-This device has hardware and software configured on it, including a Device ROE and a Device to Manager Agent.
+This device has hardware and software configured on it, including a Device ROE and a Management Agent.
 In the following documentation, a FIDO Device Onboard enabled Device is capitalized, to distinguish it from reference to the generic meaning of "device". - Device ROE: A Restricted Operating Environment within the Device.
-In some Devices, this is a co-processor or a special processor mode that enables a small kernel of code to run, with credentials to prove its authenticity. - Device ROE App: This is the application that is installed in the ROE of the device to provide the FIDO Device Onboard capabilities on the device.
-When we informally refer to the Device ROE as an endpoint to a protocol, we always mean the Device ROE App. - Device to Manager Agent: Software that runs on the device in normal operation that connects the device to its manager across the network.
-This entity's function is specific to the Manager, and outside the scope of this document, except for its first connection to the Manager.
-Our intention is that the Device to Manager Agent matches as closely as possible the existing agents that connect devices to remote network or cloud managers. - Owner: This is an entity that is able to prove ownership to the Device using an Ownership Voucher and a private key for the last entry of the Ownership Voucher (the "Owner Key").
+In some Devices, this is a coprocessor or a special processor mode that enables a small kernel of code to run, with credentials to prove its authenticity. - Device ROE App: This is the application that is installed in the ROE of the device to provide the FIDO Device Onboard capabilities on the device.
+When we informally refer to the Device ROE as an endpoint to a protocol, we always mean the Device ROE App. - Owner: This is an entity that is able to prove ownership to the Device using an Ownership Voucher and a private key for the last entry of the Ownership Voucher (the "Owner Key").
 Various members of the supply chain may have bought and sold the device while it was still "boxed," acting as owners, but without powering on the device.
-The final owner in the chain uses the Owner Onboarding Service to provision the device, and then controls it across a network using a Manager. - Manager: The entity that manages devices across a network.
+The final owner in the chain uses the Owner Onboarding Service to provision the device, and then controls it across a network using a Manager. - Manager also called a Management Service: The entity that manages devices via a network connection.
 This can range from an application on a user's computer, phone or tablet, to an enterprise server, to a cloud service spanning multiple geographic regions.
-The Manager interacts with the device using the Device to Manager Agent.
-Commonly, the Manager is an existing management system or cloud management service that is provisioned using FIDO Device Onboard, so that it operates the same as if it were manually provisioned.
+The Manager interacts with the Device using the Management Agent.
+Commonly, the Manager is an existing IoT or cloud management service that is provisioned using FIDO Device Onboard, so that it operates the same as if it were manually provisioned.